orientechnologies/orientdb-docs/release/3.2/Upgrading-to-OrientDB-3.2.md

 ## Console

 The console was adapted to include support to [Server-Level commands](../../serverlevel/README.md) and to allow the creation of databases without default users (see above).
 The old `create database` command had a complex behaviour: it created a DB with default users and then *connected* to that database using `admin` user and the default password.
 This is not possible anymore by default (default `admin` user does not exist anymore), so `create database` no longer connects to the DB.

+The new console interaction pattern involves connecting to the server/environment (see [CONNECT ENV](../../console/Console-Command-Connect-Env.md)) and then execute server-level commands on it.

+`CREATE DATABASE` command was enhanced to accept default user names and password (see [CREATE DATABASE](../../console/Console-Command-Create-Database.md))

+A new `OPEN <database>` command was added to connect to an existing database in current server/environment (see [OPEN](../../console/Console-Command-Open.md))

 A backward compabtibility option is provided for this, setting the console configuration as follows:

 ```
 orientdb> SET compatibilityLevel=0;